juristr/juristr.github.com/content/blog/my-productivity-workflow-aka-how-i-organize-my-work.md

 ## It's not about the tool, it's about the habit!

 The search for the “right” tool often feels to me like the search for the Holy Grail.
 I’ve used several over the years (I even used a self-built one for storing and finding frequent code snippets before Gists were a thing).
 [Trello](https://trello.com) did an awesome job for many years.
 I had an overall tasks/goals board where I added thins to a backlog, prioritized them and moved them into a weekly board as they were ready to go.
-As a good engineer :D I even automated most of the stuff with [Trello Butler](https://help.trello.com/article/1198-an-intro-to-butler) rules.
+As a good engineer :smiley: I even automated most of the stuff with [Trello Butler](https://help.trello.com/article/1198-an-intro-to-butler) rules.

-I’ve tried different tools over time.
-The main reason was to

-...but tools can help sometimes

-## What tool => digital vs analog (e.g. paper notebook)

-A difficult choice
+**But it’s not about the tool**, it’s about how you use it.

+**TODO: ADD SOME MORE DETAILS**

+## Digital vs Paper

+For me this is kinda a back and forth.
+I enjoy to write on nice paper with some proper pen (even got a fountain pen from Nrwl recently).
+I used to do this for a while (see the next section about using the BestSelf Journal), but in the long run I still prefer a digital version as I can quickly add more context via links and references to my notes.

+I’m using a paper notebook on a daily basis to do a mini retrospective about what I’m grateful for, what went well, what I disliked etc. Writing someting on paper has for sure a deeper impact than when you add it to some digital notebook.

-## BestSelf - Getting a Structure
+## BestSelf Journal - Getting a Structure

 - structuring your thoughts
 - defining goals